MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 - Processor knows where in the file you are
 - Designed for sequential access—read start, advance, read next chunk, repeat until end

-This works perfectly for "play the whole file."
+This works perfectly for "play the whole file".
+It also works for as yet unexpored controls over the same timeline, such as looping, seeking positions, jumping to regions, etc.

 But it doesn't work for:
 - **Recording**: You don't know the final size upfront
-- **Looping**: You need to manipulate boundaries
+- **Structuring**: You need to manipulate boundaries
 - **Streaming**: Data arrives in chunks; size grows dynamically
 - **Capture**: You want to save specific buffer cycles, not the whole file